American Art & Artists

 Some critics refer to Henry Tanner’s work as stark realism but this is to miss the religiosity in the work; the subtle connectedness to the unseen.

-My two favorite Whistler painting are the portrait of his mother, called “Arrangement in Black and Grey”
+My two favorite Whistler painting are the portrait of his mother, called “Arrangement in Black and Grey” which reveals his tremendous talent in the classic sense but also, “Nocturne in Black and Gold: The Falling Rocket” which I so greatly admire.

 An interesting quirk about the artist is that he claimed to have been born in St. Petersburg, Russia, saying that, “I shall be born when and where I want, and I do not choose to be born in Lowell.
 Later, however, he would present himself as an impoverished Southern aristocrat from America.
 Was he really a southern advocate or simply more of Whistler’s dramatics…we shall never know...Here, however, is another example of his estraordinaty talent: